 Bonnie fell in love with theatre at age 5 and never left.
 She hopes to pursue a career in theatre, as well as teach youth theatre.
 She is excited and proud to be a part of the Mosaic Players and what they stand for.
 Bonnie believes in the importance of the arts and the role it can play in creating change.
 “Change will not come if we wait for some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek.” -Barack Obama

 Clara is excited about being a part of Mosaic Players because she feels this will be a great change for the area.
 It will be a good company for kids because "we'll be able to talk about the LGBTQ community, racial issues, and will also explore the art of theatre."
 Most of her theatre experience has been at PM&L Theatre.
-She has been taking ballet for the last two years, and is a percussionist.
-She likes swimming, hanging out with her friends, and reading.
+She is a percussionist and is a part of the AUGS Jazz Band.
+She likes swimming, reading, and listening to music.

 Photographer, actress, stagehand, board member, multimedia artist, cook, caretaker, mother of three, grandmother of two.
 Three cats, one husband, and a partridge in a pear tree.